 Exceptional and Extraordinary Items

-Exceptional items are charges that are part of the ordinary business expenses that must be disclosed due to their large size or frequency.
+Exceptional items are gains or losses that are part of a company’s ordinary business dealings but that must be specifically disclosed due to their large size.
 GAAP requires these items to be noted on the company’s balance sheet for the year.
 Due to their material nature, exceptional items must be disclosed so that regulators and stakeholders know the actual financial standing of the company.

-Exceptional items differ from extraordinary items in that the latter is not part of the ordinary business dealings.
+Exceptional items differ from extraordinary items in that extraordinary items involve gains or losses that are not part of the company’s core business operations.
 Extraordinary items comprise gains or losses that result from events that are infrequent and unusual.
-They are not expected to reoccur in the future and must, therefore, be separated from the ordinary operating expenses or incomes.
-These items must be explained in the notes to the financial statements.
+They are not expected to recur in the future and must, therefore, be separated from the ordinary operating expenses or incomes.
+Such items must be explained in the notes to the financial statements.

-Some below the line items present companies with an opportunity to manipulate its profitability so that it appears more or less profitable than it is.
-For example, a company can dispose one of its assets for a much higher value and use the excess funds to offset an operating loss on the income statement.
+Some below-the-line items present companies with an opportunity to manipulate its profitability so that it appears more or less profitable than it is.
+For example, a company can dispose of one of its assets for a much higher value and use the excess funds to offset an operating loss on the income statement.
 By taking such an action, the company’s objective is to appear more profitable to investors and regulators than it actually is.

 Above the Line vs Below the Line

 Above the line items refer to incomes and expenses that relate to the normal operations of a company.
-Unlike the below the line items, these items count when calculating the profit earned or loss incurred during an accounting period.
-The profit is calculated by deducting the usual expenses for the year from the revenue.
-If the revenues exceed the costs, the company is deemed to have made a profit.
-However, if the costs exceed the revenue, the company is considered to have incurred a loss during that accounting period.
+Unlike below the line items, these items count when calculating the profit earned or loss incurred during an accounting period.